cmahnke/ric-unknownartist/content/hints/_index.md

 displayInList: false
 disableImageViewer: true
 ---
-Since this isn’t the first blog on “Ric” there had been several people done some research on “Ric”.
+Since this isn’t the first blog on "Ric" there had been several people done some research on "Ric".
 Of course these should be mentioned in this blog.